 - Wash each part in hot soapy water using dishwashing soap.
 Your kit should be washed in a clean sink basin.

 - Rinse the soapy water off with warm water and dry your pump kit with a paper towel or let air dry on a clean towel.

-- Refer to Pumping Tips link below for additional information.
+- Refer to the Pumping Tips link below for additional information.

 - Write the volume of milk in ounces in the container.
 Many of the bags are pre-labeled for this feature.
 Please use this as a measurement and mark accordingly.

-- You can store milk for up to 24 hours before freezing if you have additional room in the container.
-However we recommend you freeze your milk within 30 minutes of collecting
+- You can store milk for up to 24 hours in a refrigerator before freezing if you have additional room in the container.
+However, we recommend you freeze your milk within 30 minutes of collecting

 - Refer to Freezing and Storage links below for more detailed information.

-Please remember following best practices to protect your valuable supply of available milk will not only ensure repeat customers, but the safety and nutrition needed for other infants.
+Please remember to follow best practices to protect your valuable supply of available milk will not only ensure repeat customers, but the safety and nutrition needed for other infants.